Seagate/cortx-k8s/doc/cortx-aws-k8s-installation.md

     <img src="pics/cortx-aws-k8s-before-installation.jpg">
  </p>

- We recommend to execute the following steps from the Bastion host
+ We recommend to run the following steps from the Bastion host.

 ## 2. Kubernetes cluster provisioning